 They are also referred to as internal factors because they determine plant characteristics from within the plant, specifically from within the cell.
-In other words, a plant displays a unique trait because there is this genetically-dictated blueprint which makes such trait inherent in the plant.
-Without such genetic blueprint, any manipulation on the external factors (called environmental) will fail in attempting to make the plant display such trait.
+In other words, a plant displays a unique trait because there is this genetically dictated blueprint that makes such a trait inherent in the plant.
+Without such a genetic blueprint, any manipulation of the external factors (called environmental) will fail in attempting to make the plant display such a trait.

 The gene (Gregor Mendel’s “factor”) is the carrier of information that determines a biological characteristic of an organism and is transmitted from parents to progeny upon reproduction.
-It is composed of the deoxyribonucleic acid (DNA), referred to as the chemical basis of heredity (transmission of traits from parents to progeny).
+It is composed of deoxyribonucleic acid (DNA), referred to as the chemical basis of heredity (transmission of traits from parents to progeny).
 The DNA directs the synthesis of proteins, particularly enzymes, by the plant.
-Each enzyme in turn catalyzes specific biochemical reaction which leads to the formation of certain products.
+Each enzyme, in turn, catalyzes specific biochemical reactions which leads to the formation of certain products.
 In order for a biochemical reaction to proceed, a specific enzyme must be available.

 In the presence of favorable environmental conditions, the entire combination of genes dictates the final characteristics of an organism.
 It determines whether an organism should be a plant, an animal, a fungus, a protist, or a moneran.
 This genetic factor also determines whether a plant should be a tree, a shrub, a herb, a vine, a liana, either a vascular or a non-vascular plant, a gymnosperm or an angiosperm, and down to the smallest classification of a species, a variety, a line, or a strain.
 It controls adaptation, resistance to pests and diseases, stress tolerance, and crop yield.

-Crop yield is controlled by multiple number of genes, each of which determines the expression of certain character but contributes to the final yield through additive and/or interactive effect.
-Such characters, such as number of seeds per plant and average seed weight, are referred to as yield parameters.
+Crop yield is controlled by multiple genes, each of which determines the expression of certain characters but contributes to the final yield through additive and/or interactive effects.
+Such characters, such as the number of seeds per plant and average seed weight, are referred to as yield parameters.

 But then, the reality is that gene expression is not always in accordance with the rule of independent assortment.
 There are many cases in which two or more gene pairs interact to form a new phenotype, an interallelic interaction called epistasis.
 Other interactions and genetic phenomena affect plant characteristics such as multiple genes, polyploidy, and mutation.